TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     >python get_video_frames.py

-Now you will see two new directories, frames_in and frames_out.
-The frames_in directory contains the video frames and the frames_out is as of yet empty.
+Now you will see two new directories, `frames_in` and `frames_out`.
+The `frames_in` directory contains the video frames and the `frames_out` is as of yet empty.

-Now we will run our trained model on the video frames and put the results in the frames_out directory.
-In order to do this, temporarily switch back to the darknet folder
+Now we will run our trained model on the video frames and put the results in the `frames_out` directory.
+In order to do this, temporarily switch back to the `darknet` folder.

     >cd ..